🇬🇪

 Special Program

-Residence permit for foreign nationals who own real estate in Georgia worth $100,000 or more.
-Renewable annually with no work requirements.
+Residence permit for foreign nationals who own real estate in Georgia worth $150,000 or more (increased from $100,000 in March 2026).
+Multiple properties can be combined to meet the threshold.
+Renewable annually.

 365d